runceel/ReactiveProperty/docs/docs/getting-started/avalonia.md

 ## Launch the application.

-After launch the app, You can see the below window.
+After launching the app, you can see the below window.
 The output value was displayed to upper case, after 1sec from the input.

 ![Launch the app](./images/launch-avalonia-app.gif)